XRPLF/xrpl-dev-portal/content/tutorials/quickstart/py-batch-minting.md

 To batch mint non-fungible token objects:

 1. Set the **Flags** field.
 For testing purposes, we recommend setting the value to _8_.
 This sets the _tsTransferable_ flag, meaning that the NFT object can be transferred to another account.
 Otherwise, the NFT object can only be transferred back to the issuing account.
-See [NFTokenMint](nftokenmint.html#nftokenmint-flags) for available minting NFT flags.
+See [NFTokenMint](nftokenmint.html) for available NFT minting flags.
 2. Enter the **NFT URI**.
 This is a URI that points to the data or metadata associated with the NFT object.
 You can use the sample URI provided if you do not have one of your own.
 3. Enter an **NFT Count** of up to 200 NFTs to create in one batch.
 4. Enter the **Transfer Fee**, a percentage of the proceeds that the original creator receives from future sales of the NFT.
 This is a value of 0-50000 inclusive, allowing transfer fees between 0.000% and 50.000% in increments of 0.001%.
 If you do not set the **Flags** field to allow the NFT to be transferrable, set this field to 0.